mchellmer/nineteenseventytwo-server/README.md

       - update/upgrade distro
       - one time connect via pass to generate and distriute ssh keys to nodes
       - configures ip tables similar to step 5 for console
+7. Install docker - run ansible-playbook k8s-docker.yaml
-7. Install kubernetes - run ansible-playbook k8s-kubernetes.yaml
+8. Install kubernetes - run ansible-playbook k8s-kubernetes.yaml
-8. Install CNI Flannel - run ansible-playbook k8s-flannel.yaml
+9. Install CNI Flannel - run ansible-playbook k8s-flannel.yaml
    - handles pod networking e.g. providing ip addresses to pods
    - deploys daemonset to nodes to form overlay network

 # Troubleshoot
 Nodes cannot connect to internet
 - check status of isc-dhcp-server, restart service

+Nodes not taking an ip from dhcp server
+- for some reason when rp3 is the dhcp server and the nodes are ubuntu they are not getting ips -> switched to raspbian lite on nodes

 Ansible complaingint about host identity change:
 - remove the key and retry - probably some change in your hosts during init: `ssh-keygen -f '/home/mchellmer/.ssh/known_hosts' -R '1972-master-1'`